 I cannot find the family on any Census returns for 1911.

-Charles Forbes enlisted into the 11th Battalion of the Canadian Railway Troops on 1st December 1915 at Saskatoon, he was a Farmer by trade and had served previously with the 4th Gordons Volunteers for one year.
+Charles Forbes’s Army records tell us that he enlisted into the 11th Battalion of the Canadian Railway Troops on 1st December 1915 at Saskatoon.
+He was a Farmer by trade and had served previously with the 4th Gordons Volunteers for one year.

 The following information is from The University of Oxford Website